 The trustee’s office pays creditors based on the terms of your Chapter 13 plan.
 Remember, only creditors that filed a timely proof of claim receive payments each month.
 Periodically, the Chapter 13 trustee’s office conducts audits and prepares reports to ensure that all funds received in your case are being paid according to your plan.

 Throughout your Chapter 13 case, the trustee monitors your case for feasibility.
 If a large claim is filed, the Chapter 13 trustee may determine that the confirmed plan does not work.
-The Chapter 13 trustee notifies you and your bankruptcy lawyer that an amended plan is necessary.
+They will notify you and your bankruptcy lawyer that an amended plan is necessary.
 If you do not address the situation to the satisfaction of the Chapter 13 trustee and the court, the court may dismiss your Chapter 13 case.

 Final Audit and Closing of the Case